 Generally, HUD establishes its commitment to protecting the privacy of individuals' information stored electronically or paper form, in accordance with federal privacy laws, guidance, and best practices.
-HUD expects its third-party business partners, including Public Housing Authorities, who collect, use, maintain, or disseminate HUD information to protect the privacy of that information in accordance to applicable law.9
+HUD expects its third-party business partners, including Public Housing Authorities, who collect, use, maintain, or disseminate HUD information to protect the privacy of that information in accordance to applicable law.14

-In order to ensure compliance with PII and confidentiality policies and procedures, the collection of Sensitive PII should be limited for set intended purposes.
+Collection of Sensitive PII should be limited for set intended purposes.
 This information should not be collected or maintained without the proper authorization.
-The personal information used to determine an Applicant's rights, benefits, and/or privileges must be collected directly from the individual, whenever possible.
+When the PII is used to determine an Applicant's rights, benefits or privileges such information must be collected directly from the individual, whenever possible.